sttp-book/sttp-book/chapters/pragmatic-testing/test-doubles.md

 1. Integration tests would help us achieve a 100% branch coverage, which is not possible solely via unit tests.
 2. Its implementation allows for dependency injection, which enables mocking.
 3. It is possible to write completely isolated unit tests for it by, e.g., using mocks.
-4. The `Invoices` type (a direct dependency of the `InvoiceFilter`) itself should be tested by means of integration tests.
+4. The `IssuedInvoices` type (a direct dependency of the `InvoiceFilter`) itself should be tested by means of integration tests.

 **Exercise 4.**